xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 delete() operation is modeled.
 Each meta-model element implements delete and the implementation is recursive.
 In the initial design it was believed that the implementation could simply modify the delete operations to prevent the recursive delete.
 However, this was not an appropriate solution.
-The new move operation does not delete element's, but it does "unhook" the elements and reconnect to the selected destination.
+The move operation can not delete elements, but it does "unhook" the elements and reconnect them to the selected destination.
 Reusing the copy/paste infrastructure did not allow the element deletion and "unhooking" to be done independently.

 It is further noted that the original design called out that proxy removal